PaulAnsh/Azure-900_Notes/README.md

    Azure data lake storage: A storage which is used to store unstructred or strucurted data at any scale in a centralized repo.

+## Database services:

+   Azure Cosmos DB: A fully managed NOSQL database, designed to be scale at 99.999% avalabilty.